 Because You've Fallen Between "Drinking Seasons"

-I feel like summer and "the holiday season" represent the two big "drinking seasons" of the year.
+summer and " the holiday season" represent the two big "drinking seasons" of the year.
 Alcohol flows more freely than usual... which can be difficult for a pregnant person, both because you might miss it and because it's awkward being the one sober person in an event full of drunkies.

 That's not to say there aren't some choice seasonal brews one might miss out on in Autumn (hello pumpkin ale) but it's not going to be as conspicuous as in the more extreme seasons.